Black Friday 2018 smart home deals: Google Home Hub, Facebook Portal, Apple HomePod, Alexa gadgets and more

 -

-Nov 18•Black Friday 2018 Amazon deals now available: Fire TV, Recast DVR, Fire tablets, Blink cameras and more
+Nov 19•Black Friday 2018 Amazon deals now available: Fire TV, Roku, Recast DVR, Fire tablets, Blink cameras and more

 -